electron/website/blog/10-years-of-electron.md

 Around the same time we shifted to the governance model, we also moved Electron's ownership from GitHub [to the OpenJS Foundation](https://www.electronjs.org/blog/electron-joins-openjsf).
-Although the original core team still works at Microsoft today, they are only a part of a larger group of collaborators that form Electron governance.
+Although the original core team still works at Microsoft today, they are only a part of a larger group of collaborators that form Electron governance.[^2]

 While this model isn’t perfect, it has suited us well through a global pandemic and ongoing macroeconomic headwinds.
 Going forward, we plan on revamping the governance charter to